-Roasted vegetables recipe may not be the best candidate for freezing since juicy veggies like tomatoes will turn out soft and soggy when reheating.
-However, vegetables with firmer texture such as carrots or potatoes are freezer-friendly.
+This roasted vegetables recipe may not be the best candidate for freezing since juicy veggies like tomatoes will turn out soft and soggy when reheated.
+However, vegetables with a firmer texture such as carrots or potatoes are freezer-friendly.

 What to Serve With Roasted Vegetables

-There are many ways to serve roasted vegetables in your main meal.
+There are many ways to serve roasted vegetables as part of your main meal.
 Here are some of our suggestions of what to pair them with:

-Roasted chicken and vegetables are a staple in many American families and there are good reasons for that.
-This simple recipe requires you only a few minutes in the kitchen to prepare the ingredients, and the rest is baking time.
+Roasted chicken and vegetables are a staple for many American families and for good reason.
+This simple recipe requires a short amount of time in the kitchen to prepare the ingredients, and then the rest is baking time.

 The result is succulent chicken with a rainbow of crunchy veggies.
 Add in your favorite herbs and a sprinkle of cheese, and you have a delicious one-pan dinner.

-Lastly, since everything is combined on parchment paper, the clean-up now is fast and easy.
+Lastly, if you line your pan with parchment paper, the clean-up is especially fast and easy.

 2. Baked Penne

 Penne is a short pasta tube that is popular in Italian cuisine.
-This pasta complements many sauces and is also great for baking dishes.
+This pasta complements many sauces and is also great for baked dishes.

-Baked penne with roasted vegetables recipe calls for an essential element — marinade sauce.
-Not only adding flavor to plain cooked pasta and roasted vegetables, but marinade sauce also helps to hold everything up for a mouth-watering experience.
+A baked penne with roasted vegetables recipe calls for an additional element — marinade sauce.
+Not only does it add flavor to plain cooked pasta and roasted vegetables, but the sauce also helps to pull everything together for a mouth-watering experience.

-Roasted vegetables, besides being served as a side dish, can be used as paste toppers.
-As soon as your roasted vegetables caramelize in the oven to reach the sweet and savory aromas, toss them with warm pasta, cheese, and fresh herbs.
+As soon as your roasted vegetables caramelize in the oven, take them out and toss them with the freshly-cooked pasta, cheese, and fresh herbs.

 You can add chicken, pork, or seafood to the recipe, however, we find that the hearty texture of veggies is a great substitution for meat.
-This dish can be satisfied with even the pickiest meat lovers.
+This dish can satisfy even the pickiest meat lovers.

 Roasted Vegetables Recipe